theantiz/shizuka/README.md

 ## 💡 Vision

-Turn everyday email replies into a **one-click experience** using AI — fast, secure, and practical.
+Turn everyday email replies into a **one-click experience** using AI; fast, secure, and practical.

 Let technology handle the boring parts, so humans can focus on thinking ✨